 The Fragments recorded their third album, Night Gardening, on a vintage reel-to-reel machine, called the Stephens 821B.
 It was a record packed with delicious pop weirdness, tied together with the rich, warm sound of analog tape.

-Their latest CD, Erratics (released in April, 2017), finds intriguing and strange inspiration from the field of geology.
+Their next album, Erratics, found intriguing and strange inspiration from the field of geology.
 Songs about mountain formations, early geologists, and glacial erratics give the album a focussed feel.
 But things are never quite what they seem with The Fragments: mountains complain about the horror of erosion, a geologist disco-dances with a shark, and the erratic might just be waking up from a blackout after a night of hard drinking.

 The latest release from the Fragments, Winter Wasp, continues their exploration of musical styles and eclectic subject matter.
 The Calgary Herald notes that the new album contains “wonderfully eccentric tunes,” including Stop the Presses, which is a “smoky duet,” and Reservoir Light, which is a “sly, slow-burning drum-and-bass tune.”
 The Fragments teamed up with a group of local artists who created paintings inspired by the songs on Winter Wasp.
 The artworks were displayed at a special exhibition at Calgary’s Loft 112.